Speech Therapy: What to Expect and How to Ask for What You Want

 The therapist should ask about your loved one’s goals before deciding what to work on.
 If you or your partner have questions about what’s going on, or disagree with something, don’t be afraid to speak up.

 The therapist wants to help, and gains nothing by providing less than effective therapy.
 He or she is not a mind reader.
 Get the most from your sessions by communicating openly and working collaboratively with the therapist.

 When you and your loved one set SMART goals, and talk about remediation, compensation, education, and participation, you and your therapist are all speaking the same language.

 With a Tactus Therapy app, you can get more repetitions and practice in between speech therapy sessions—and this can help speed up your progress.
 We have a wide range of apps for speech therapy to cover many goals and abilities.
-Browse our speech therapy apps to find the right apps for you.
+Use our App Finder to find the right apps for you.